 Students will be responsible for caring for their device and will be expected to return them at the end of the year in good working condition.
-Students will pay a \$100.00 textbook fee at enrollment which will include the use of the iPad.
-Students will be responsible for the first \$100 of damage in the event the device is accidentally damaged and needs repaired.
-Depending on your personal homeowner insurance policy, you may be able to add the device to your policy at a minimal cost.
+Students will pay the full textbook fee at enrollment which will include all textbooks (including digital if available) and the use of the Chromebook.
+Students will be responsible for the cost of repairs in the event the device is accidentally damaged and needs repaired.
+Depending on your personal homeowner insurance policy, you may be able to add the device to your policy at a minimal cost (For Chromebooks being taken home in grades 9-12).